junxit/us-congress-bills-110/bill.md

 >         - **(IV)** regular in-home visitation;
 >         - **(V)** mental and behavioral health services; or
 >         - **(VI)** any other activity designed to help such parents become full partners in the education of their children;
->       - **(vi)** to provide, with respect to each participating family, a family needs assessment that includes consultation with such parents about the benefits of parent involvement and about the activities described in subparagraph (H) in which such parents may choose to become involved (taking into consideration their specific family needs, work schedules, and other responsibilities); and
+>       - **(vi)** to provide, with respect to each participating family, a family needs assessment that includes consultation with such parents, in a manner and language that such parents can understand, about the benefits of parent involvement and about the activities described in subparagraph (H) in which such parents may choose to become involved (taking into consideration their specific family needs, work schedules, and other responsibilities); and
 >       - **(vii)** to extend outreach to fathers, in appropriate cases, in order to strengthen the role of fathers in families, in the education of their young children, and in the Head Start program, by working directly with fathers and father figures through activities such as—
 >         - **(I)** in appropriate cases, including fathers in home visits and providing culturally appropriate opportunities for direct father-child interactions; and
 >         - **(II)** targeting increased male participation in the conduct of the program;
 >     - **(K)** the plan of such applicant to meet the needs of limited English proficient children and their families, including procedures to identify such children, plans to provide trained personnel, and plans to provide services to assist the children in making progress toward the acquisition of the English language, while making meaningful progress in attaining the knowledge, skills, abilities, and development described in section 641A(a)(1)(B);
 >     - **(L)** the plan of such applicant to meet the diverse cultural needs of the population served;
 >     - **(M)** the plan of such applicant to meet the needs of children with disabilities;
->     - **(N)** the plan of such applicant who chooses to assist younger siblings of children who will participate in the Head Start program to obtain health services from other sources;
+>     - **(N)** the plan of such applicant who chooses to assist younger siblings of children who will participate in the Head Start program to obtain health, including mental health, services from other sources;
 >     - **(O)** the plan of such applicant to collaborate with other entities carrying out public or private early childhood education and child care programs in the community;
 >     - **(P)** the plan of such applicant to meet the needs of homeless children, including transportation needs, and children in foster care and children and families experiencing toxic stress;
 >     - **(Q)** the plan of such applicant to maintain a qualified staff, including a teaching staff qualified to implement research-based curricula aligned with the Head Start Child Outcomes Framework developed by the Secretary and to the early learning standards in State in which such program would operate;